 Designing a Great Street for a Great Neighborhood

-Si necesita ayuda con traducción o interpretación en Español sobre el Plan Lincoln ("Lincoln Plan"), por favor llame a Ana Arias al 970-221-6264.
+Thanks for attending our open house on January 23 and taking our online survey.
+We are incorporating your feedback into our plans.
+Si necesita ayuda con traducción o interpretación en Español sobre el Plan Lincoln ("Lincoln Plan"), por favor llame a Ana Arias al 221-6264.

 Lincoln Avenue between Jefferson Street and Lemay Avenue is a critical connection between Downtown and the eastern part of the community.
 It contains a rich and eclectic mix of historic neighborhoods, old and new businesses, and public/private open space.
 Changes are occurring rapidly along this corridor, and development of the Link-N-Greens site into a major employment center will transform how the street functions.
 In anticipation of these changes, the City of Fort Collins undertook many planning efforts, but the corridor is still lacking a cohesive identity and specific steps for improvements and change.
 The purpose of the Lincoln Corridor Plan is to develop a compelling vision and to identify and prioritize improvements to the street and surrounding area.

 Process and Schedule

 The project will begin in March 2013 and is anticipated to finish in March 2014 with a City Council adoption hearing.
 Extensive outreach to residents, businesses, employees, commuters and others will take place throughout 2013 to get input and feedback.